• Recipes

 • Oil - any neutral-tasting cooking oil is fine for fried rice.
 Many people prefer to use butter for its flavor, as prepared in Japanese teppanyaki restaurants.
 Feel free to use vegan butter instead of oil.

-You can make fried rice as vegetable-heavy as you like.
+You can make fried rice as vegetable-forward as you like.
 Aim for around 2 to 2 ½ cups of chopped vegetables.
+Other vegetables that taste great in fried rice:

 • corn